CrashPlan app system requirements

 • 2 GB drive space

-Supported Windows operating systems for the devices in the CrashPlan cloud environment
+Supported 64-bit Windows operating systems for the devices in the CrashPlan cloud environment

 Mac